Saturday, September 21, 2024

 The Bat mask interior as envisaged by Jean Giraud

-The behind the scenes story is as exciting as anything on screen tho', with triple Oscar winner Nicolas Winding Refn taking over the project after Dario Argento, Alejandro Jodorwosky, Shane Black, John Boorman, and Takashi Miike failed to stay attached to the film.
+The behind the scenes story is as exciting as anything on screen tho', with a cybernetic/AI Mario Bava taking over the project after Dario Argento, Alejandro Jodorwosky, Shane Black, John Boorman, and Takashi Miike failed to stay attached to the film.

 During the Jodorwosky production, Mick Jagger was slated to play the Joker, tho' Jagger reportedly actually appeared on set, his scenes shot at various locations around the world due to The Rolling Stones being in the middle of a world tour.

-These scenes were to be inserted into the final film at a later date using technology created by producer Stanley Kubrick.
+These scenes were to be inserted into the final film at a later date using technology created by producer Refn from discarded Japanese robot toys.

 It was this period that saw pre-production costs spiraling 12 years and 250 million dollars over-budget, almost bankrupting Warner Brothers and causing Jodorwosky to secretly escape from America seeking refuge in Mexico where he hoped to film the entire movie and where construction of the full sized Gotham City sets had begun in earnest